ramki-pvrs/electricalelectronics/README.md

    -- Run Time Polymorphism (Late Binding): Method Overriding - sub-class over-riding parent class

 ## Randoms
-- As Grady Booch put it, "An object has state, behavior, and identity".
+- As Grady Booch put it, "An object has state, behavior, and identity"
+- Abstraction and Encapsulation both hides something; Abstraction hides implementation and Encapsulation hides object data and methods
+   -- to access hidden data, you have to use getters and to update hidden data use setters (another name is accessors and mutators)

 ## Abstract Classes